-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

-A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of Commission Regulations setting regulatory limits for the following contaminants:
+A guidance note on the Contaminants in Food (England) Regulations 2013, which make provision for enactment and enforcement of retained UK law which sets out regulatory limits for the following contaminants:

 The Health and safety Executive's Chemicals Regulation Directorate provides information on pesticides safety levels for imports

-Imports of certain foodstuffs from certain non-EU countries, including some bakery products, are subject to special conditions due to contamination risk by aflatoxins.
-This will mean that consignments can only enter the EU through specific ports or airports which are designated points of imports (DPIs) where official controls will be carried out.
+Imports of certain foodstuffs from certain third countries, including some bakery products, are subject to special conditions due to contamination risk by aflatoxins.
+This will mean that consignments can only enter GB through specific ports or airports which are authorised Border Control Posts (BCP) where official controls will be carried out.

 We provide further business guidance on mycotoxins and further information for business operators on our website.

-There is European Commission legislation covering fusarium toxin contamination in bakery products.
-For advice on this legislation and fusarium toxin testing requirements, contact the chemical contaminants team
+There is retained UK legislation covering fusarium toxin contamination in bakery products.
+For advice on this legislation and fusarium toxin testing requirements, contact the Chemical Contaminants team

 Advertising nutrition and health claims